Chart Color Schemes

 The labour market in Upper Coomera - North demonstrates typical performance when compared to similar areas across Australia

-Conversely, agriculture, forestry & fishing has lower representation at 0.3% compared to the regional average of 4.5%.
-The area offers limited local employment opportunities as indicated by the Census working population vs resident population count.
-In the 12-month period ending September 2025, employment increased by 2.1%, while labour force increased by 2.4%, causing the unemployment rate to rise by 0.3 percentage points.
-By comparison, Rest of Qld recorded employment growth of 1.7% and unemployment rising by 0.3 percentage points.
-State-level data from Queensland as of 25-Nov shows employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years nationally.
-Applying these projections to Upper Coomera - North's employment mix suggests local employment should increase by 6.3% over five years and 13.2% over ten years, although this is a simple weighting extrapolation for illustrative purposes and does not consider localised population projections.
+Limited local employment opportunities are indicated by Census data comparison.
+Over a 12-month period ending in September 2025, employment increased by 2.1% and labour force grew by 2.4%, causing the unemployment rate to rise by 0.3 percentage points.
+This compares with Rest of Qld's employment growth of 1.7% and labour force growth of 2.1%.
+National employment forecasts from Jobs and Skills Australia, issued in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Upper Coomera - North's industry mix suggests local employment should increase by 6.3% over five years and 13.2% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment